changdaeoh/changdaeoh.github.io/_pages/about.md

 I'm a M.S. student at <a href="https://mlai.yonsei.ac.kr/" style="color: #009B8B; text-decoration:none">**Machine Learning and Artificial Intelligence (MLAI) lab**</a> in <a href="https://english.uos.ac.kr/" style="color: #009B8B; text-decoration: none;">**University of Seoul**</a>, under the supervision of <a href="https://scholar.google.com/citations?user=wc_MQkoAAAAJ&hl=ko&oi=ao" style="color: #009B8B; text-decoration:none">**Prof. Jiyoung Jung**</a> (adviser) and <a href="https://scholar.google.com/citations?user=HWxRii4AAAAJ&hl=ko&oi=ao" style="color: #009B8B; text-decoration:none">**Prof. Kyungwoo Song**</a> (co-adviser).
 I was fortunate enough to work with <a href="https://www.linkedin.com/in/zhiqicheng/" style="color: #009B8B; text-decoration:none">**Zhi-Qi Cheng**</a>, <a href="https://scholar.google.co.uk/citations?user=Py54GcEAAAAJ&hl=en" style="color: #009B8B; text-decoration:none">**Alexander Hauptmann**</a>, and <a href="https://www.cs.cmu.edu/~dmortens/" style="color: #009B8B; text-decoration:none">**David R. Mortensen** </a> during my visiting at <a href="https://www.cmu.edu/" style="color: #009B8B; text-decoration:none">**Carnegie Mellon University**</a> (Aug 23 ~ Feb 24).

-For real-world AI applications, I think robustness, reliability, and multimodality are crucial to our intelligence system.
-To this end, I've been working on a robust adaptation of foundation models, multimodal representation learning, and model debiasing & calibration.
+For real-world AI applications in the era of foundation models, I think reliability, efficiency, and multimodality are crucial to our intelligence system.
+To this end, I've been working on an intersection of them.
 Topics of interest:
 - Robust and Efficient Adaptation of Foundation Models
 - Debiased Representation Learning
 - Multimodal Learning